syncfusion-content/winui-docs/winui/DataGrid/Columns.md

 {
     if (e.Reason == QueryColumnDraggingReason.Dropping)
     {
-        var frozenColIndex = this.sfDataGrid.FrozenColumnCount + this.sfDataGrid.ResolveToStartColumnIndex();
+        var frozenColIndex = this.sfDataGrid.FrozenColumnsCount + this.sfDataGrid.ResolveToStartColumnIndex();

         if (e.From < frozenColIndex && e.To > frozenColIndex - 1)
             e.Cancel = true;